 This is one area where the Lumix ZS60 versus a Lumix TZ100 shows that the more expensive TZ100 (also called the ZS100) has a significant advantage, featuring a 1-inch image sensor with 20.1 megapixels of resolution.

 Panasonic provided the ability to shoot photos in RAW with the Lumix ZS60, which is an extremely rare feature among cameras that have 1/2.3-inch image sensors.
+The sensor is also paired with a Venus Engine image processor.
 RAW image format photos are recorded without any compression applied to the photo file, as occurs with JPEG image format photos to save recording space on the memory card.
 Avoiding using compression gives the RAW files better image quality than JPEG files, although the difference between the two image formats isn’t quite as noticeable with the ZS60’s small image sensor as it is when you’re working with a camera with a much larger image sensor.

 Low Light Performance and Movie Mode